PhilipYip1988/python-tutorials/001_install/002_ubuntu_install/readme.md

 ![img_168](./images/img_168.png)

-The file can be renamed by right clicking it on the file explorer and selecting rename or right clicking on the onen tab at the top which displays the file name:
+The file can be renamed by right clicking it on the file explorer and selecting rename or right clicking on the open tab at the top which displays the file name:

 ![img_169](./images/img_169.png)